 GC: I love that scarf.
-Going back to the colours I was mentioning earlier, I am one of those colours.
+Going back to the colors I was mentioning earlier, I am one of those colors.
 Soft at the touch, but at the same time fresh.
 It’s the size that I prefer in a scarf.

 LBH: How would you describe LBH in 3 words?

 LBH: Who would you like to read on our next issue of the Style Talks?

 GC: I’d like to read Matt Hranek, he is a really stimulating person with whom to discuss these topics.